A vigilant shield against counterfeits fortifies not only products, but the bond between brand and consumer.

 In part due to the piracy of items such as branded garments, footwear and perfumes, counterfeit products in a large percentage of cases continues to be socially acceptable.

 Much has been published internationally about the global threat of counterfeit products including the impact that it has on public health and safety and yet there remains public complacency and the continued lack of a coordinated international response to this proliferation that impacts all sectors.

-The level of counterfeit pharmaceuticals has a significant impact globally and their continued proliferation and breadth of pharmaceuticals counterfeited, in areas such as anti-malarials it is difficult to measure the amount of deaths cause where individuals believed they were protected, only that it will be significant.
+The level of counterfeit pharmaceuticals has a significant impact globally and their continued proliferation and breadth of pharmaceuticals counterfeited, in areas such as antimalarials it is difficult to measure the number of deaths caused where individuals believed they were protected, only that it will be significant.